Suspect in Manhattan hotel murder may be multistate serial attacker of women: Police

 Almansoori also made statements about hurting as many as three woman in Florida, Kenney said.

-Surprise, Arizona, police responded to a McDonald's on Sunday morning and found a woman who had been stabbed multiple times.
+In the Arizona city of Surprise, police responded to a McDonald's on Sunday morning and found a woman who had been stabbed multiple times.
 The suspect, later identified as Almansoori, then stole a car nearby and was later arrested with the car by the Scottsdale Police Department, police said.
 It was at this time Almansoori admitted to the stabbing a few days earlier in Phoenix, Surprise police said.

 Almansoori is facing charges of attempted homicide, theft of means and aggravated assault in Surprise and robbery, assault, theft and criminal damage in Phoenix, police said.